 A properly optimized WordPress theme will show the category of a post in the breadcrumb, like the example below.

-Usually a category page (also known as Archive page), will show only the title, image and introduction of a post and will have paging at the bottom to help users navigate through the archives.
+Usually a category page (also known as Archive page), will show the title, image and introduction of a post and will have paging at the bottom to help users navigate through the archives.

 When thinking about your blog structure and navigation, it is a common practice to group your posts into categories and show these on your main menu.
 A typical website has the following structure:

-Category Pages and SEO
+Category Page SEO

 From an SEO perspective category pages have several issues, duplicate content is one of them.
 A category page that shows the excerpts of a number of posts doesn’t have any unique content since all the content is already available in the individual post pages.